 - Borrow, buy or make bunting

-- No licence for selling anything should be required
+- No licence should be needed, unless selling anything

 - Get Age Friendly Streets ideas